-The similarities in the UK and USA education systems
+The similarities in the UK and USA educational systems

-The main similarity in the UK and US education systems is the language of instruction.
+The main similarity in the British schooling system vs. the American is the language of instruction.
 In both countries, lessons are taught in English and exams are taken in this language too.
 Education is also provided to all citizens and residents for free.
 In the UK, funds come from the central government.
 In the US, money comes mainly from state budgets.

 Subjects covered in class